likawn/siiamanUI/README.md

-# mBankUI
+# siiamanUI
-Lots of fun with mBankUI.
+Not really lot of fun with a benchwarmer project.
 Just for training purposes.

 -----------------------------------------------------------------------------------------------------------------------------------------
 CLONE REPOSITORY